 The Middlewood Way is an 11-mile reclaimed former railway line between Macclesfield and Marple offering a variety of eco-friendly recreational opportunities, including walking, cycling, horse riding, birdwatching and picnicking, with fine views over Cheshire.

 The Carver Theatre, founded in 1906 as the Marple Drama Society, is small but perfectly formed, including a licensed bar.
-Performances are well chosen and performed by enthusiastic and talented amateur actors, some of whom could give up their day jobs.
+Performances are well-chosen and performed by enthusiastic and talented amateur actors, some of whom could give up their day jobs.

 Marple has its very own miniature railway.
 Dragon Miniature Railway is a small volunteer-based organisation running a 7.25″ gauge miniature railway in the grounds of Marple Garden Centre.
 Roy Cropper’s dream, the railway includes steep gradients, sharp curves, a tunnel and a bridge.
 Their fleet of hard-working locomotives will haul your train past these and other features around the line.

-Marple is one of very few small towns to still have its own independent cinema.
-Early in 1932 a plan was approved for the conversion of the Union Rooms on Stockport Road, and three adjoining houses into a cinema.
+Marple is one of the very few small towns to still have its own independent cinema.
+Early in 1932, a plan was approved for the conversion of the Union Rooms on Stockport Road, and three adjoining houses into a cinema.
 Regent Cinema was last renovated in the late sixties and the slightly faulty screens are all part of the charm.

 Marple is about 10 miles from Manchester city centre and is served by two railway stations, Marple Station and Rose Hill Station.
 The location and provision of excellent road and rail networks is another reason why people are choosing to live in Marple.
 With Manchester just a stone’s throw away and London about a two hour train journey, the appeal is great for many.